 Andrea Grant is a Canadian-born writer and multimedia artist of mixed-blood Coast Salish Native ancestry.
-Her artistic reputation comes from a unique melding of mythological stories, poems, photography, video, spoken word audio, and live performances designed to create a dynamic expression that can be understood on many levels.
-Themes include juxtaposition, mythology, the contradictions of modern womanhood, and what it means specifically to be a “Modern Native” in the digital age.
+Her artistic reputation comes from a unique melding of mythological stories, poems, photography, film, spoken word audio, and live performances designed to create a dynamic expression that can be understood on many levels.

-Grant studied Creative Writing at Kwantlen University College, and has so far been awarded four prestigious First Nations Storyteller grants from the Canada Council for the Arts, as well as grants from the BC Arts Council and the First Peoples’ Cultural Council.
+Grant studied Creative Writing at Kwantlen University College and has been awarded several prestigious First Nations Storyteller grants from the Canada Council for the Arts, as well as grants from the B.C.
+Arts Council and the First Peoples’ Cultural Council.

-One of these grants was to write BLEACH, a memoir about her upbringing within the dystopian Jehovah’s Witness faith and subsequent exploration of her Native heritage (publishing details to be announced).
-“A lot of my stories are about remembering where you’re from and realizing the greater scope of why you ended up somewhere mythologically,” Grant states.
+One of these was to write BLEACH, a memoir about her upbringing within the dystopian Jehovah’s Witness faith and subsequent exploration of her Native heritage (publishing details to be announced).
+“Many of my stories are about remembering where you’re from and realizing the greater scope of why you ended up somewhere mythologically,” Grant states.

-This summer, Grant is also embarking upon a live-action video project that’s based on her epic spoken word poem, Modern Native.
-“It’s about the storytelling traditions of Native culture and finding empowerment as you face up to life’s challenges and take control of your destiny,” she explains.
+“MODERN NATIVE is about the storytelling traditions of Native culture and finding empowerment as you face up to life’s challenges and take control of your destiny,” Grant explains.
 “It’s about how tribal myths are taught and learned throughout generations.
 In a lot of ways, the current shift from the print to the digital medium reminds me of how so many First Nation stories got lost in the transition from oral history to print.
-There’s an urgent need right now to share those narratives with the world in a contemporary, accessible format, which is where video comes into play.”
+There’s an urgent need right now to share those narratives with the world in a contemporary, accessible format, which is where film comes into play.”

-Grant began her career in Vancouver with the launch of the arts-focused Copious magazine, which gained a significant following and associated itself with the spoken word scene.
-She eventually went on to work as a digital editor at Condé Nast, a dream she’d had ever since she was a teenager reading Vogue magazine.
-In 2009, she published her first poetry collection, The Pin-Up Poet—a book that pairs noirish photos of Grant portraying a number of different characters, with imagistic poetry that offers insight into the women’s identities or predicaments.
+Grant began her career in Vancouver, Canada with the launch of the arts-focused COPIOUS magazine, which gained a significant following and associated itself with the spoken word scene.
+She eventually went on to work as a digital editor in New York at Condé Nast, a dream she’d had ever since she was a teenager reading Vogue magazine.
+In 2009, she published her first poetry collection, THE PIN-UP POET—a book that pairs noirish Cindy Sherman-inspired photos of Grant portraying a number of different characters, with imagistic poetry that offers insight into the women’s identities or predicaments.

 Her passion for merging words with visuals is what propelled her into the realm of comic books.
 She began writing illustrated stories as early as 2003, starring a mysterious heroine called MINX, a Native warrior woman with the ability to move between the parallel dimensions of Dreamtime and our waking reality, usually surrounded by a pack of white spirit wolves.

 In a way, the MINX saga is also Grant’s own story, a kind of allegory that mirrors her own passage out of darkness into a greater discovery of both herself and her history.
 Like the protagonist, MINX, it took Grant a long time to unlock her inner life.
-Born into a family of Jehovah’s Witnesses, Grant found herself growing increasingly wary of the church’s teachings, a skepticism that grew deeper as her father began to explore his own lineage.
-“My father began rediscovering his Native roots later in life,” she explains, “He left the religion and had a sort of shamanistic breakdown, suddenly remembering traditions that his father had taught him, which filtered down to me.”
+Grant found herself growing increasingly wary of the Jehovah’s Witness church’s teachings, a skepticism that grew deeper as her father began to explore his own lineage.
+“My father began rediscovering his Native origins later in life,” she explains, “He left the religion and had a sort of shamanistic breakdown, suddenly remembering traditions that his father had taught him in his youth, which he then passed on to me.”